Webura/mongooseadmin/README.md

 ###title
 Changes the page title.
 Default is 'mongooseadmin'.

+###authentication
-*authentication* - A function that takes the parameters username, password and callback.
+A function that takes the parameters username, password and callback.
 The callback expects to receive a boolean value for if the username and password is valid.
 Example
 ```
 var options = {